drshahizan/special-topic-data-engineering/Assignment/API/submission/Regex/Report_Regex.md

 # Select the collection
 collection = db["<collection>"]
 ```
+> How to get mongo URL❓<br><br>1.
+Go to the MongoDB Atlas dashboard (https://cloud.mongodb.com/).<br>2.
+Click on the "Database" option in the left-hand menu.<br>3.
+Find the desired Cluster and click "Connect" button.<br>4.
+Select "Connect Your Application" in the Connection Methods tab.<br>5.
+Choose your driver and version.<br>6.
+Add connection string into application code.

 <h3>Step 3: Save the CSV file to MongoDB</h3>
 Open the csv that created in part 1 and convert the csv file to dictionary format then use insert_one() method to insert the document into the collection of the database.